BEAM PLUS projects are showcased in a roving exhibition at different locations around Hong Kong.

-Local Cogeneration as the name implies is close to the consumer and demands a cleaner fuel, natural gas is a good choice where available.
+Local Cogeneration as the name implies is close to the consumer and demands a cleaner fuel which can be supplied by a diesel fuel delivery company, natural gas is a good choice where available.

 One barrier for the wider implementation is the utility companies themselves, having invested billions of dollars to build and operate the plant and equipment, they have unsurprisingly created rules to protect that investment.